The One Rule You Must Follow: Length Graduation

 Start With an Anchor Piece

 Choose one necklace that will be the focal point — this is usually a pendant necklace at medium length.
 Everything else is built around it.
 For beginners, a dainty charm pendant at 18 inches is the most versatile anchor.
+Browse our pendants and layering necklaces to find yours.

 Add a Shorter Complement